urani-trade/solana-dev-onboarding-rs/chapters/08_transfer_hooks.md

 * All accounts from the initial transfer are converted to read-only accounts (i.e., the signer privileges of the sender do not extend to the Transfer Hook program).

 * Extra accounts required by `Execute` are stored in a predefined PDA that must be derived using the following seeds: `extra-account-metas` string, the mint account address, and the transfer hook `_id`.

+* For every token transfer involving tokens from the Mint Account, the Token Extensions program makes a Cross Program Invocation (CPI) to execute an instruction on the Transfer Hook program.

 <br>